vlomonaco/website/teaching.md

 title:  "Teaching"
 layout: page
 ---
-In this page you will find everything related to my teaching experiences.
-The ability to **learn** and **inspire** people has always fascinated me.
-This is why I love Teaching and I've been always committed to it.
+In this page you will find everything related to my teaching experiences and material.
+The ability to **educate** and **inspire** people has always fascinated me.
+This is why I love _teaching_ and I've been always committed to it.

 <h3 id="summary" style="margin-bottom: 30px;">Brief Summary</h3>